Food and Environmental Hygiene Department: Controversies

 The FEHD had defended itself by claiming that the species of the worm could not be determined despite repeated examinations at its Pest Control division, government laboratories and the Biodiversity Conservation Division of the Agriculture, Fisheries and Conservation Department.Therefore, the Centre for Food Safety under FEHD has therefore decided not to prosecute the restaurant due to lack of sufficient evidence, and the possibility that the worm was in the shrimp itself, claiming that a warning letter to the restaurant was enough to impose a deterrent effect.

-A senior investigation officer of the Office of the Ombudsman, Chu Man-yan alleged that the FEHD failed to fulfil its role as the gatekeeper for food safety, as the three mentioned departments the FEHD contacted were not specialists in worms study, and the FEHD should have tried to locate authoritative specialists in the field, while the claim that that the worm could have come from the shrimp was unreasonable and unacceptable.
+A senior investigation officer of the Office of the Ombudsman, Chu Man-yan alleged that the FEHD failed to fulfil its role as the gatekeeper for food safety, as the three mentioned departments the FEHD contacted were not specialists in worms study, and the FEHD should have tried to locate authoritative specialists in the field, while the claim that the worm could have come from the shrimp was unreasonable and unacceptable.

 The Ombudsman also suggested that there are difficulties for consumers to determine whether the food products they purchase are safe to eat, while the FEHD should be held responsible for gatekeeping.

 An FEHD spokesperson said the department will accept the recommendations from the Ombudsman and that they have taken measures to improve the existing mechanism on handling complaints and investigations.

+Lunar New Year Fair stalls

+In November 2023, the FEHD blocked winning bids from members of the Democratic Party, who were looking to have bid on stalls for the upcoming Lunar New Year Fair.
+The FEHD had also blocked pro-democracy figures from winning bids on stalls in 2017 and 2021.
+An SCMP editorial criticized the government and stated that "Officials should be giving a reason as to why the Democratic Party's successful bid for a dry goods stall at the Victoria Park Lunar New Year Fair was rejected."